forrestbrazeal/forrestbrazeal.com/content/blog/cloud-irregular-resume-challenge.md

 The first condition is that I am not personally hiring anybody at the moment, and cannot force anyone else to hire you.
 But I have a relatively large network of connections, at least forty percent of whom seem to be tech recruiters, and I will make as much noise as possible to get their attention on you and your resume.

-Second condition: you must not have prior professional IT experience on your resume (except maybe something super entry-level like helpdesk), and you can't have a college degree in a tech-related major.
-I want to focus on helping new people break into the industry.
+Second condition: the less prior experience you have, the bigger deal I will make out of you.
+For example, somebody who completes the Cloud Resume Challenge with no prior IT experience or related degree is going to get personal shoutouts on my Twitter and LinkedIn, personalized code reviews, direct intros to hiring managers, etc.

 **If you are fortunate enough to have a job in the cloud already, please share this post with #CloudResumeChallenge -- let's get it in the hands of the people who need it.**